 Give each side a nice sear in a cast-iron skillet with some butter or oil for a few minutes to get a nice browning, known as a Maillard reaction, which will add a ton of taste.

 Then finish by baking the steak in the oven to your preferred internal temperature.
 Don't forget to let the steaks rest for a few minutes before serving.

-A good steak is always a five.
+A great steak is always a five.

-🐄What is a Strip Steak?
+🐄What is a New York Strip Steak?

 The strip steak is the bigger side of the t-bone and porterhouse steaks.
 The only difference between the t-bone and porterhouse is the amount of beef tenderloin included in the cut.

 If you buy cheap steaks, you may well get what you paid for—use Choice or Prime grade only, please.
 And since Prime will cost more, get a nicely marbled choice unless it is a special occasion.